 - Employers thinking of implementing a GPS tracking system should first establish the business reasons to do so—for instance, in improving safety, operational efficiency, etc. The reason should be demonstrable to employees for easier acceptance.

 - Employers should have a comprehensive GPS car tracking policy that is readily available for existing employees and new hires.
-The policy should define the tracking scope, business purpose, and whether it’s continuous, one-off, etc.
+The policy should define the gps vehicle tracking system’s scope, business purpose, and whether it’s continuous, one-off, etc.

 - Use incentives like company recognition or financial rewards to motivate responsible drivers that meet your best-driving criteria based on GPS tracking data.

-Download a Memo to help communicate installing GPS Car Tracking
+Download a Memo to help communicate installing vehicle GPS tracking

 Want to save money on your fleet?clear